asand017/CS177Proj/README.md

 Keeping track of how many people are in elevator:
    - Mentioned as step that would be addressed later but I'm assuming we do it now
-   - Elevator size Array which keeps track of how many people are in elevator
+   - Elevator size Array which keeps track of how many people are in elevator -If too many people in elevator already, reject people from coming in